 Private viewing of non-harmful activities criminalised

-We contend that it is only a matter of time before the law is used in a disproportionate or unwarranted way against people who would previously have been classed as law-abiding citizens.
-Indeed, several cases of the law being deployed indicate this may have already taken place.
+Backlash contend that the law is used in a disproportionate or unwarranted way against people who would previously have been classed as law-abiding citizens.